Board of Education

 - Survey retirees and past graduates to gain knowledge as to what we do well and identify areas for improvement.

-- Serve as liaisons on various school and community committees and report to whole BOE.
+- Serve as liaisons on various school and community committees and report to whole Board of Education.

 - Host community/school forums (both formal and informal) to improve communication and for idea exchange.